GarrettBPowell/SE2PeerEval/Documentation/README.md

 Megan Skeen - Documenter
 Garrett Powell - Tester

-Glossary:
+# Glossary:
-- Evaluation

- - An Evaluation is a set of answers returned based off of the survey presented.
+ - An **Evaluation** is a set of answers returned based off of the survey presented.

-- Survey
- - A Survey is a set of questions presented to a team member.
+ - A **Survey** is a set of questions presented to a team member.

-- Rating
- - A rating a numerical value assigned as the answer to a question in the survey.
+ - A **Rating** a numerical value assigned as the answer to a question in the survey.

-- Team
- - A team is a group of team members that fill out surveys about each other.
+ - A **Team** is a group of team members that fill out surveys about each other.

-Team Member
- - A team member is an individual on a team.
+ - A **Team Member** is an individual on a team.

-Due Date
- - A Due-Date is date in which a survey must be filled out by.
+ - A **Due-Date** is the date in which a survey must be filled out by.

-Question
- - A question is an element in a survey that a team member must answer in relation to the performance of another team member.
+ - A **Question** is an element in a survey that a team member must answer in relation to the performance of another team member.

-Instrument
- - An instrument is a set of questions designed to indirectly discover a particular answer.
+ - An **Instrument** is a set of questions designed to indirectly discover a particular answer.

-Scale
- - A Scale is the range that a rating can be.
+ - A **Scale** is the range that a rating can be.

-Deploy
- - To Deploy is to have the customer have a running file.
+ - To **Deploy** is to have the customer have a running file.

-Distribute
- - To distribute is to provide a usable file to the customer.
+ - To **Distribute** is to provide a usable file to the customer.

-Fill Out
- - To Fill Out is to provide the answers to a survey.
+ - To **Fill Out** is to provide the answers to a survey.

-Complete
- - To complete is to submit a survey that has all of the answers answered.
+ - To **Complete** is to submit a survey that has all of the answers answered.

-Rate
- - To Rate is to provide a number value as an answer to a question that ranks the individual.
+ - To **Rate** is to provide a number value as an answer to a question that ranks the individual.

-P0wn
- - To p0wn is to rate a team member with the lowest possible value on every question in a survey.
+ - To **p0wn** is to rate a team member with the lowest possible value on every question in a survey.

 Abstract Classes: